UtaUtaUtau/nnsvs-db-converter/README.md

 # nnsvs-db-converter
  Python script to convert NNSVS DBs to DiffSinger without needing the NNSVS Python Library.
 # Information
  This is a Python script for converting singing databases with HTS mono labels into the DiffSinger format.
 This Python script deals with sample segmentation to mostly ensure that samples have a maximum given length and a maximum amount of pauses in between.
-The recognized silence phonemes by this script are `sil`, `pau`, `SP`, and `AP`. `sil` is always converted into `SP`.
+The recognized silence phonemes by this script are `sil`, `pau`, and `SP`. `AP` and `br` are special symbols considered as breaths.
+All silences turn into `SP` and all breaths turn into `AP`.
 It also assumes the labels have silences labeled at the start and end.

- This Python script only requires four external libraries to work, unlike the existing one which needs the NNSVS library, which might be hard to install for most people.
+ This Python script only requires six external libraries to work, unlike the existing one which needs the NNSVS library, which might be hard to install for most people.
 # How to Use

 ## Main Usage